SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 10 January, 2026 at 23:36:00
+# Last Refreshed - 11 January, 2026 at 23:36:09
 The Latest Activity was a VirtualRide -

-<b>☁️ Zwift - Group Ride: Long - Stage 1 - Tour de Zwift on Shisa Shakedown in Makuri Islands</b>
+<b>☁️ Zwift - Volcano Circuit in Watopia</b>

-which happened on 10 January, 2026 at 16:00:45
+which happened on 11 January, 2026 at 15:09:08

-Which is 0 years, 0 months, 0 days, 7 hours and 35 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 8 hours and 27 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/17003647147
+You can see it here https://www.strava.com/activities/17013581966

 ## Number of Rides
 How many rides have I done each year?